fangpenlin/realpython-guest-blog-bugbuzz/README.md

 ## Collaborative debugging

-The best part of Bugbuz is - collaborative debugging is so easy with it.
+The best part of Bugbuz is - collaborative debugging is so easy.
 Say you encountered a very tricky bug, appears in a module written by your co-worker, to debug together with your co-worker, you can insert `bugbuzz.set_trace()` in your code, then step into your co-worker's module, then you can copy the shareable link at the right top of the dashboard page and send it to him.

 ![Sharable Bugbuzz link](https://cloud.githubusercontent.com/assets/201615/7804487/aade511e-0318-11e5-8b90-bdb610eacd92.png)